wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/transforming-message-content/README.md

 ### Testing the Implementation

-- Navigate to _transforming-message-content/guide_, and execute the following command to start the service:
+- Navigate to _transforming-message-content/src/tutorial_, and execute the following command to start the service:

 ```bash
    $ ballerina run health_care_service.bal
 ```

-- Create a file called input.json within _guide_ directory and add the following json request:
+- Create a file called input.json within _src/tutorial_ directory and add the following json request:

 ```json
 {